beast-2e/beast-2e.github.io/docs/murphy/traditions.md

 # Traditions

-While we do many spontaneous things together, our official events are managed by **BowlingComm**, the hall committee that decides how to allocated our designated Bowling budget every semester, and **BirthdayComm**, the committee that bakes treats and arranges celebrations for Beasties' birthdays throughout the year.
+While we do many spontaneous things together, our official events are managed by **BowlingComm**, the hall committee that decides how to allocate our designated Bowling budget every semester, and **BirthdayComm**, the committee that bakes treats and arranges celebrations for Beasties' birthdays throughout the year.
 Our events are always open to Beasties as well as friends of Beast!

 Note: **Bowling** (with a capital B) refers to any official social event of hall.